ddoherty03/fat_fin/README.md

     22
     ```

-4. Extracting the Dates, Values and CashPoints
+4. Extracting the Dates, Amount, and CashPoints

-    You may want to extract the dates, values, or individual `CashPoint` objects:
+    You may want to extract the dates, amounts, or individual `CashPoint` objects.

+    The dates:

     ```ruby
     flow.dates.map { |d| [d.iso] }